hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 * In AU PS profiles, inherited AU Core profile value sets are preferred over equivalent IPS profile value sets:
    - where an element has a required binding, the element **SHALL** apply the intersection of both value sets (AU Core and IPS)
    - where an element has a lesser binding, use the AU Core value set and binding strength (where AU Core is equivalent or stronger) or use the IPS value set where the binding strength is stronger

+Adopting the approach in both IPS and AU Core, AU PS profiles are 'open' and allow for additional content undefined by the AU PS to be shared.
+See TBD for information on

 #### Profiling Options